About the Placement Exam

 9. I never had Spanish before, so I pre-registered for L1.
 However, someone told me the class goes very fast.
 Is there an easier level than L1 or is there a slower-paced section for L1?

 No. L1 is our lower level and all sections go at the same speed.
-If you think Spanish is going to be a problem, you can buy your materials and study ahead of time, you can audit a class for a while before registering officially the next semester, you can get a tutor as soon as you feel you are behind, etc.
+If you think Spanish is going to be a problem, there are several things you can do: you can buy your materials before classes start and study on your own, you can audit a class for a while before registering officially the next semester, you can get a tutor as soon as you feel you are behind, etc.

 10. I registered for L1 and attended an L1 class last semester.
 However, I did badly and got a D in the class.
 Since a D is passing, I have to take L2 this semester.
 I feel I am not going to do well in L2.
 Can I retake L1?

 No, you cannot retake a course you already passed.
-You could audit it for a semester to relearn everything, and then enroll in L2 the following semester, or you could get a tutor as soon as (or even before) you start L2.
+You could audit it for a semester to relearn everything, and then enroll in L2 the following semester, or you could get a tutor before or when the L2 class starts.

 About Class Attendance: